cran-task-views/HighPerformanceComputing/HighPerformanceComputing.md

     supported.
 Parallel map-reduce calls via the future framework are provided by packages `r pkg("future.apply")` for parallel versions of base-R apply functions, and `r pkg("furrr")` for parallel versions of purrr fuctions.
+-   The `r pkg("mirai")` package is a minimalist, highly-scalable framework for asynchronous evaluation, allowing concurrent code execution locally or across the network, implementing futures which automatically resolve upon completion.
+Uses the lightweight NNG C library as backend through the high-performance `r pkg("nanonext")` binding.
 -   The `r pkg("Rborist")` package employs OpenMP pragmas to exploit predictor-level parallelism in the Random Forest algorithm which promotes efficient use of multicore hardware in restaging data and in determining splitting criteria, both of which are performance bottlenecks in the